Hans-Beerman/CompressorNodeSoftware-main/README.md

 - _Button Off_: to manual switch off the compressor;
 - _Automatic switch on_: switch the compressor on by means of dedicated MQTT messages
 - _Automatic switch off_: switch the compressor off by means of dedicated MQTT mesages
-- _Timeout_: the compressor will automatically switch off after a certain (in source code) configured timeout, currently after 30 minutes;
+- _Timeout_: the compressor will automatically switch off after a certain (in source code) configured timeout, currently after 30 minutes.
+Pressing Button On again, while the compressor is switched on, will extend the timeout with the same amount;
 - _Late hour disable_: after a configured time in the evening (currently 19:00 h) and before a configured time in the morning (currently 08:00 h) the compressor is disabled to prevent too much noise for our neighbors.
 This means the compressor will not start automatically by means of MQTT messages.
 Also the compressor will not start if the Button On is pressed normally;
 - _Overrule late hour disable_: the late hour disable function can be overruled by pressing the Button On continuously for more than 10 seconds;
 - _230VAC relais output:_ to switch the compressor on or off;